Kakaunet/CocoaScript/README.md

 # CocoaScript

+"WHERE ARE THE FILES???" you might be wondering.
+Due to some problems, i can't publish it yet.

 CocoaScript: The coding language made by beginners, for beginners.

 CocoaScript is a coding language made for beginners.
 It was created for one big reason: to create scripts fast and easily.